-UK agrees to Scottish deposit scheme without glass
+UK agrees to Scottish deposit return scheme pilot without glass

 He said: "That's your respect agenda for you right there."

-Scottish ministers had sought an exemption from internal market rules to allow the scheme to go ahead.
+Scottish ministers had sought an exemption from internal market rules to allow the deposit return scheme (DRS) to go ahead.

 The scheme, aimed at increasing the number of single-use drinks bottles and cans that are recycled, was due to begin in August but was delayed following concerns from the drinks industry.